 If counseling is available, loveless marriages can benefit from the wise, objective viewpoint of a biblical counselor (Proverbs 11:14; 15:22).
 Sometimes a marriage grows stale through neglect and ongoing, inconsiderate behaviors of which a couple may be unaware.
 An outside perspective can quickly spot problem areas and call attention to them.
 If the couple is willing to work, a loveless marriage can quickly return to loving.
 Even if one spouse refuses to cooperate with counseling, the willing spouse can benefit from going alone.
 An objective viewpoint can sometimes help one spouse see things differently and therefore respond in better ways to the unloving spouse.

 Like a rock thrown into a pond, changes thrown into dysfunctional cycles create new patterns of response.
 Here is an example of the way one spouse can change the course of a loveless marriage: if Sue no longer screams at John when he is rude, he must react to her gentle response in a different way than he has previously done.
 Instead of escalating the anger, he scales back his boorish behavior to match her more mature attitude.
 Her quiet smile and refusal to engage showcase his own selfishness, and he often responds with less hostility.
 The fight cycle is interrupted, and a new cycle begins with less stress and more kindness (Proverbs 15:1).
-Over time, that new, healthier cycle can evolve into affection, and the couple learns to enjoy each other once more.
+Over time, that new, healthier cycle can transform into affection, and the couple learns to enjoy each other once more.

 There are several things a Christian can do to reinvest in a loveless marriage: